armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

 #### Cable

-- The longer and thinner is the cable - the higher its resistance - the more voltage will drop under the load
+- The longer and thinner the cable - the higher its resistance - the greater the voltage drop will be under load
-- Even thick looking cable can have thin wires inside, so don't trust the outside cable diameter
+- Even thick looking cable can have thin wires inside, so do not trust the outside cable diameter

 #### Connector